isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 console, the server can also be shut down by pressing Ctrl-c.
 Kea detects the key combination and shuts down gracefully.

+The reconfiguration of each Kea server is triggered by the SIGHUP signal.
+When a server receives the SIGHUP signal it rereads its configuration file and, if the new configuration is valid, uses the new configuration.
+If the new configuration proves to be invalid, the server retains its current configuration; however, in some cases a fatal error message is logged indicating that the server no longer provides any service: a working configuration must be loaded as soon as possible.

 .. _dhcp4-configuration:

 DHCPv4 Server Configuration